Bhaney44/Intelligence_Database/README.md

-Intelligence Patent Database
+Martian's Intelligence Patent Database
 --
 Summary
 ---

-This repository contains a sample of data relating to artificial intelligence patents from our proprietary Intelligence Patent Database.
-The complete Intelligence Patent Database includes the patent number, title, classification numbers, abstracts, inventors, assignees, and claims for all artificial intelligence patents, including: reinforcement learning, quantum computing, supervised learning, and more.
+This repository contains a sample of data relating to artificial intelligence patents from Martian's Intelligence Patent Database.
+Martian's Intelligence Patent Database is a proprietary database including: the patent number, title, classification numbers, abstracts, inventors, assignees, and claims for artificial intelligence patents.

 Citation
 ---